 - .
-Learn more about the school and the district - .
 Start conversations with school community members and ask questions - Engage with school communities to identify where schools are doing well and where they can improve

 Important Note for 2023-24 Reports: The NJDOE recommends caution in comparing data from year to year over the last several years.